Evolving a government service brand without losing its users

 The before and after

-The visual difference between the two states is clearest at the page level: the header shifts from a rich burgundy to the new cornflower blue, the navigation consolidates from two competing rows to a single organised tier, and the footer opens up from a dense two-column block into a structured four-column layout in a lighter key.
+The visual difference is clearest at the page level: the header shifts from burgundy to cornflower blue, the navigation consolidates from two competing rows to a single organised tier, and the footer opens up from a dense two-column block into a structured four-column layout.